Gregory94/LaanLab-SATAY-DataAnalysis/documentation/documentation_satay.md

 - **Main tasks**

 Create a sorted scatterplot that shows the number of reads per insertion per gene for both annotated essential and non-essential genes.
-This is plotted together with a histogram showing the distribution of the reads per insertion per gene to indicate potential differences in the distribution between essential and non-essential genes.
+This is plotted together with a histogram of the reads per insertion per gene to indicate potential differences in the distribution between essential and non-essential genes.

 - **Dependencies**